Vital Farms Egg Labels Explained

 What To Check:

-- Clear language defining pasture space per bird.
+- Defined pasture space per bird.

-- Any explicit feed disclosures.
+- Any disclosed feed details.

-- Farm-level traceability or audit transparency.
+- Farm traceability or audit transparency.

 A Simple Decision Framework

-- Outdoor access and audited welfare conditions.
+- Outdoor access and audited welfare.

 - Lower omega-6 exposure.